Tree Nut Allergy Diet for Children

 The key to an allergy-free diet is to avoid giving your child the foods or products containing the food to which he or she is allergic.
 The items that your child is allergic to are called allergens.

 A tree nut allergy is an abnormal response of the body to the proteins found in tree nuts.
-In order to avoid foods that contain tree nuts, it is important to read food labels.
+To avoid foods that contain tree nuts, it is important to read food labels.

 How to read a label for a tree nut-free diet